 To fix it, complete the following steps:

-1) Disable IPV6 in the Network Adapter Using this Powershell command:
+1) Disable IPV6 in the Network Adapter Using this Powershell command (as admin):

 Get-NetAdapter | foreach { Disable-NetAdapterBinding -InterfaceAlias $_.Name -ComponentID ms_tcpip6 }